A former military police investigator who became a private detective after losing his leg in Afghanistan.

 - Defective Detective: Only to a certain extent.
 While Strike is a war-wounded amputee with a tempestuous on-and-off relationship, death threats from a former client, and debt up to his eyeballs, he still manages to retain a remarkably level headed personality, free of self-destructive impulses.

-- Drink Order: Whether he's interrogating witnesses, setting up information swaps with the police, or simply relaxing, Strike will order a pint of Doom Bar, a Cornish ale that reminds him of home.
+- Drink-Based Characterization: Whether he's interrogating witnesses, setting up information swaps with the police, or simply relaxing, Strike will order a pint of Doom Bar, a Cornish ale that reminds him of home.

 - Embarrassing Middle Name: It's Blue.
 His mother named him after the band Blue Öyster Cult, because she was obsessed with the lead singer.